taehun01/CSE321/README.md

-This project was tested at python 3.9.6 enviroment.
+This project was built at python 3.9.6 enviroment.

 b_tree.py       : code for B-tree
 b_star_tree.py  : code for B*-tree